Free Services for Senior Citizens

 Food and Grocery Assistance

 The Supplemental Nutrition Assistance Program (SNAP), also known as food stamps, helps millions of older Americans get access to free food.
-If you qualify, you may be able to get a benefit card preloaded with your SNAP benefits.
-You can then use this card to purchase groceries for free at participating grocery stores.
+Qualifying seniors receive a benefit card preloaded with SNAP benefits that can be used to purchase groceries for free at participating stores.

-The Seniors Farmer Market Nutrition Program by USDA can provide you with free vouchers that can be used at local roadside stands and farmers’ markets to purchase fresh fruit and vegetables.
+The Senior Farmer Market Nutrition Program, administered by the USDA, provides free vouchers that can be used at local roadside stands and farmers’ markets to purchase fresh fruits and vegetables.

-You may also qualify for a free monthly food box to supplement your groceries through the Commodity Supplemental Food Program (CSFP).
+Seniors may also qualify for a free monthly food box to supplement their groceries through the Commodity Supplemental Food Program (CSFP).
 You may qualify if you’re over 60 and your income is less than 130% of the federal poverty level.

-If you need free legal help, there are many organizations that can help you connect with a pro bono attorney or provide free advice.
+If you need free legal help, many organizations can help you connect with a pro bono attorney or provide free advice.
 Service may be limited, with priority given to low-income seniors.

 The American Bar Association allows you to ask questions and have a lawyer answer them for free.
 Many law schools also have a pro bono program.
 Use this directory to search for pro bono programs in your state.